-Genelex has been a leader in pharmacogenetic testing since 2000.
+Genelex has been a leader in molecular diagnostics and genetic testing for more than 30 years, with a specialty focus on pharmacogenetics.
 Our high-complexity laboratory facilities feature robotic DNA extraction and testing, proprietary test platforms and methodologies, rapid-turnaround, and test validation across multiple platforms.

-Studies have shown that incorporating genetic factor results from pharmacogenetic tests into the prescribing process can help improve efficacy and reduce adverse effects.
+Studies have shown that incorporating genetic factor results from pharmacogenetic tests into the prescribing process may help improve efficacy and reduce adverse effects.

 An Experienced Lab